Sambhav-Bhardwaj/Bank-Loan-Dashboard-Project/README.md

 Documentation

-🚀 How to Use the Dashboard
+** How to Use the Dashboard **

 Download the .pbix file

-Open in Microsoft Power BI Desktop
+Open it in Microsoft Power BI Desktop

 Explore interactive visuals

 Apply filters for deeper insights

-📝 Conclusion
+** Conclusion **

-This Bank Loan Analysis Dashboard helps banks improve financial decision-making, reduce risk, understand borrower behavior, and optimize loan operations.
-It is a complete, real-world project suitable for portfolios, resumes, and professional presentations.
+The Bank Loan Analysis Dashboard helps banks:

+Improve financial decision-making

+Reduce credit risk

+Understand borrower behaviour

+Optimize loan operations